unibas-dmi-hpc/SPH-EXA/README-DAINT.txt

 where n is the size of the cube (# of particles in each dimension), s is the number of timesteps, w is the frequency to write a snapshot in timesteps.

 # To do profiling
-srun nvprof bin/mpi+omp+cuda.app -n 100 -s 0
+srun nvprof --analysis-metrics -o profile.nvvp -f bin/mpi+omp+cuda.app -n 100 -s 0

+# debugging
 srun cuda-memcheck bin/mpi+omp+cuda.app -n 20 -s 0

 (-s 0 will run one iteration)